rakatk0/coalMinesUSA/README.md

 # coalMinesUSA
 Author: Ritchie Katko

-The goal of this map is to compare 2 datasets thematically (coal beds and coal mines in the USA).
+The goal of this map is to show all coal mines in the US as of 2016.
 Data is publicly available.
 Map features:
 popup functionality on all features coal mines - point symbology scaled based on coal production, colored base on type of mine